vzuzik/godot_volumetric_clouds/README.md

 Add WorldEnvironment to your scene and create empty Environment

 ## CASE 1
 In your Environment create new CloudSky to the "Sky" property.
-Then tweak the exposed properties as you see fit.
-You can control sun orientation by changind the "sunAngles" property
+Then tweak the exposed properties as you see fit You can control sun orientation by changind the "sunAngles" property

 ## CASE 2
-Add DirectionLight3D to your scene, attach the "sun_light.gd" script, reload project and now you sun will be controller by DirectionalLight3D
+In your Environment create new CloudSky to the "Sky" property.
+Then tweak the exposed properties as you see fit Add DirectionLight3D to your scene, attach the "sun_light.gd" script, reload project and now you sun will be controller by DirectionalLight3D
 Direction, energy, and color from the DirectionalLight3D will be automatically applied to the sun